Nixtla/statsforecast/experiments/neuralprophet/README.md

 ## Background

-Recently, the [`NeuralProphet`](https://neuralprophet.com/html/index.html) model was introduced as "a successor to Facebook `Prophet`" according to the [original paper](https://arxiv.org/pdf/2111.15397.pdf).
-Recently, a [benchmark experiment](https://github.com/Nixtla/statsforecast/tree/main/experiments/arima_prophet_adapter) showed that the `AutoARIMA` model outperforms `Prophet` on accuracy and computational time by a large margin using standard benchmarking datasets.
-The primary purpose of this experiment is to determine if the `NeuralProphet` model can outperform classical statistical models, mainly because the paper only compares the new model against `Prophet` but not against simple benchmarks.
-We wanted to test the claim that "Classical models such as Auto-Regressive Integrated Moving Average (ARIMA) and Exponential Smoothing (ETS) have been well studied and provide interpretable components.
-However, their restrictive assumptions and parametric nature limit their performance in real-world applications."
+History tends to repeat itself, but it is in the forecasting community's best interest that [FaceBook-`Prophet`'s tainted memory](https://github.com/Nixtla/statsforecast/tree/main/experiments/arima_prophet_adapter) acts as a warning to not commit the same mistakes and adopt overpromising new models.

+In this experiment, we test [`NeuralProphet`](https://neuralprophet.com/html/index.html)'s introduction as a "successor" to Facebook-`Prophet` and compare it with classic Exponential Smoothing (`ETS`).
+We show that it is not the case that `ETS` has "too restrictive assumptions and parametric nature limit their performance in real-world applications" as claimed by `NeuralProphet`'s [paper](https://arxiv.org/pdf/2111.15397.pdf).
+Moreover, we show that `NeuralProphet`'s predictions are outperformed both in accuracy and computation time by this half-century-old model.

 ## Empirical validation